ZhihaoJun/wxtoken/README.md

 * url: the page full url you are requesting
   * should be url entity escaped
-  * the content after # should be stripped out by user
+  * the content after # will be stripped out automatically

 response